Reviews You Can Rely On

 Credit: Jason Peters

-Our next model focused on the bridging ability of each printer, or how they print in midair.
-The Adventurer 3 again did very well, even with the usually much harder to print ABS.
-The longer bridges did have just a small amount of sagging and a few strings but otherwise look great.
-The raft on the ABS version did have a small air gap, making it hard to remove.
+The Adventurer 3 has decent bridging ability, even with the ABS, which is usually much harder to print.
+The longer bridges had a small amount of sagging and a few strings, but otherwise looked great.
+The raft on the ABS version had a small air gap, making it hard to remove.

 flashforge adventurer 3 - there was some stringing but the bridging test came out great.